Habitual sins are problems for almost everyone. Perhaps even you! Maybe you are struggling with habitual sin and feel helpless and hopeless.

 Habitual Sins as Spiritual Baggage

-As an illustration, I have schlepped a lot of luggage all around the country.
-With four children that is hardly surprising.
+As an illustration, I have schlepped a lot of luggage around the country with four children.
 We often had to ask the kids to lighten their suitcases.
 Because too much baggage weighed us down and made us miserable.

 For example, they have histories of dysfunctional families, abuse, and trauma.
 Or they may instead be struggling with addiction, anxiety, depression, shame, and guilt.